Aranda

 Aranda's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-The most common medical conditions in the area were arthritis and mental health issues, impacting 8.7 and 7.9% of residents respectively.
-Conversely, 70.1% of residents declared themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-Working-age residents had low chronic condition prevalence.
-The area has 19.6% of residents aged 65 and over (505 people), which is higher than the 14.1% in Australian Capital Territory but ranks lower nationally than the broader population.
+The most common medical conditions in the area were found to be arthritis and mental health issues, impacting 8.7% and 7.9% of residents, respectively, while 70.1% declared themselves as completely clear of medical ailments compared to 70.2% across the Australian Capital Territory.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 19.7% of residents aged 65 and over (508 people), which is higher than the 14.3% in the Australian Capital Territory, though ranking lower nationally than the broader population.

 Frequently Asked Questions - Health